 When traveling north, the Deuce will make its last stop a few yards before Fremont street, across from the Golden Nugget.
 To catch the Deuce heading south, back to the Strip, you will catch the bus on the corner of Fremont St. and 5th St., next to the Heart Attack Grill.

 You can purchase a bus pass at any of the bus stops along the Strip.

 It costs $6 for a two-hour pass; however, a 24-hour pass is only $8 and a good value.
 Passes can be purchased on the bus or at the vending machines located at most of the bus stops along the Strip.

 Further information on fares can be found here:

 I have taken the bus on the Strip at all hours of the day and week.
-For the most part, it isn’t much different than any other city bus, but there are a couple of things to keep in mind.
+For the most part, it isn’t much different from any other city bus, but there are a couple of things to keep in mind.
 Because this is Las Vegas, the bus can become a bit rowdy, often with a party-like atmosphere.
 Sometimes people may appear to be intoxicated.
 Take all of this in stride.
 As long as there is no violence, remember to be tolerant.
 Also, these buses can become crowded, usually though, this is on the weekends or holidays.
-You may have to stand up, but younger people may give you their seat if you are an older person.
-If you find the bus too crowded, you can simply get off and catch the next bus.
+When this happens, you may have to stand up, but younger people may give you their seat if you are an older person.
+If you find the bus too crowded for your tastes, you can simply get off and catch the next bus.

-For a self-guided tour of 18 things to do for free on The Strip, read our new book Free Things To Do on the Las Vegas Strip: A Self-Guided Tour by Matt Lashley.
+For a self-guided tour of 18 things to do for free on The Strip, read my book Free Things To Do on the Las Vegas Strip: A Self-Guided Tour by Matt Lashley.

 This book is currently available: